ultravioletrs/cocos-docs/docs/getting-started.md

 ## Users

-For user management, we use Mainflux Users micorservice.
+For user management, we use Magistrarla Users micorservice.
 By default, this service will be running on the port `9003`.

 ### Create User